conan-io/conan-io.github.io/_posts/2021-09-15-Conan-XRay-Integration.markdown

 ---

 [Xray](https://www.jfrog.com/confluence/display/JFROG/JFrog+Xray) is a DevSecOps tool that works together with Artifactory to check potential security issues between the application dependencies.
+It's connected to private and public vulnerability data providers including
+[NVD](https://nvd.nist.gov/) and [VulnDB](https://vulndb.cyberriskanalytics.com/) databases.
+It has
-It has support for [multiple package types and different technologies](https://www.jfrog.com/confluence/display/JFROG/JFrog+Xray) (such as Docker images, npm, or PyPI), and since [version 3.21.2](https://www.jfrog.com/confluence/display/JFROG/Xray+Release+Notes) it also supports Conan
+support for [multiple package types and different technologies](https://www.jfrog.com/confluence/display/JFROG/JFrog+Xray) (such as Docker images, npm, or PyPI), and since [version 3.21.2](https://www.jfrog.com/confluence/display/JFROG/Xray+Release+Notes) it also supports Conan